|1. Born January 11th 1956 in Roosendaal, Netherlands.

 average I get two requests per week for photos for magazines, books, scientists,

 museums, etc. I also do the layout/prepress for Cichlid News and the Dutch Cichlid Club magazine, and work as editor on the best cichlid site on the web, www.cichlidae.com.
 Worked with and partially employed by Jay Stauffer of Pennstate University

 on several topics but all related to Malawi cichlids.
-Started with Jay the Stuart M. Grant Cichlid Conservation Fund in 2007 trying to protect the Malawi cichlids from over-fishing.
+Started with Jay the Stuart M. Grant Cichlid Conservation Fund in 2007 trying to protect the Malawi cichlids from over-fishing and the Tanganyika cichlids from over-extraction by the ornamental fish industry.
 Between the expeditions

 a day in my life!
 Enjoy your cichlids!